csmail/ga4k_pgs/README.md

 # Pipeline

 Scripts are designed for parallel processing in a cluster environment.
-See `job_submit_slurm.sh` for an example job submission scripts using Slurm Workload Manager.
+See `job_submit_slurm.sh` for an example job submission script using Slurm Workload Manager.

 **1. Calculating and post-processing polygenic scores**